mahoney1/docs/commercialpaper-query-tutorial.md

 3. Once pasted, you can open choose 'View....Problems' to see the formatting/indentation errors - in the Problem pane, do a right-click `Fix all auto-fixable errors` and it should automatically fix all the indentation issues.

 4. Hit CONTROL and S to save the file, then click on the `Source Control` icon to commit the file, with a commit message.
-The `queryapp.js` client contains two query functions  1) a `queryHist` function that gets the history of a Commercial paper instance and 2) a `queryOwner` function that gets the list of Commercial Papers owned by an organization provided as a parameter (in this case, Magnetocorp are provided as a parameter to the query function).
+The `queryapp.js` client contains two query functions:

+    - a `queryHist` function that gets the history of a Commercial paper instance and
+    - a `queryOwner` function that gets the list of Commercial Papers owned by an organization (provided as a parameter to the query function).

 Next up, we'll test the new application client form a terminal window.